simeonqs/Using_relative_brain_size_as_predictor_variable-_serious_pitfalls_and_solutions/README.md

 This repo is associated with an in prep paper: 'On the use of relative brain size'.
 Code can be shared and re-used, but please wait to use any of the results until a preprint has been published on BioRxiv.

+All results can be reproduced by running *manuscript.Rmd*.
+This rmarkdown contains all R code to generate and analyse the data.
+The *.stan* files contain the model definitions for the Bayesian models.
+The files without extension are the already compiled models and can be used to speed up fitting (these are loaded automatically when the rmarkdown is run).

 # Requirements

 To run the Bayesian models *Stan* needs to be installed.
 This is not an R package, but *Stan* can be run from R. For installation see: https://mc-stan.org/users/interfaces/.